jeremyfromearth/one-a-day-one-liners-python/README.md

 ## One Liner Criteria
 This project is just for fun and doesn't seek to enforce any hard and fast rules, but it does make sense to provide a basic description of what is meant by the term "One Liner"

+> Note: The guidelines are completely subject to change!

 1. One Liner should not __greatly__ exceed the line length as described in the PEP8, which is currently 72 characters.
 2. `import` statements don't count as lines
 3. One or two variables declared before a One Liner don't count as lines
 4. A One Liner should not use third party libraries.
 There is plenty to explore in the standard library!